Efficient Test-Time Adaptation through Latent Subspace Coefficients Search: Experiments

-\textbf{Analyses of Computational Efficiency.} As shown in \autoref{fig:comparison} and \autoref{tab:com}, TED demonstrates significant advantages in computational complexity compared to other methods.
-Specifically, TED achieves a GFLOPs value of 16.95, which is among the lowest across all methods, highlighting its high computational efficiency.
+\textbf{Analyses of Computational Efficiency.} As shown in \Fref{fig:comparison} and \Tref{tab:com}, ELaTTA demonstrates significant advantages in computational complexity compared to other methods.
+Specifically, ELaTTA achieves a GFLOPs value of 16.95, which is among the lowest across all methods, highlighting its high computational efficiency.
 T3A suffers from longer runtime despite having the lowest GFLOPs, due to its computation being concentrated in the final linear layer and support set updates, which are difficult to parallelize and fully utilize hardware resources.
 Additionally, its entropy filtering step, which involves calculating and filtering prediction entropy for each sample, introduces additional overhead when the support set is large.
-In terms of memory usage, TED requires only 696 MB, making it the most memory-efficient approach in the comparison.
-Moreover, TED achieves a short runtime per sample, at just 0.042 seconds, significantly outperforming other methods such as MEMO (1.009 s) and CoTTA (0.703 s).
+In terms of memory usage, ELaTTA requires only 696 MB, making it the most memory-efficient approach in the comparison.
+Moreover, ELaTTA achieves a short runtime per sample, at just 0.042 seconds, significantly outperforming other methods such as MEMO (1.009 s) and CoTTA (0.703 s).
 Gradient-based SAR achieve slightly shorter running time by only updating the affine parameters in normalization layers, thereby reducing the computational cost of parameter updates.
-However, as shown in \autoref{tab:ic_1}, this strategy struggles in single-sample scenarios, where updating affine parameters alone may not be sufficient to achieve effective TTA.
+However, as shown in \Tref{tab:ic_1}, this strategy struggles in single-sample scenarios, where updating affine parameters alone may not be sufficient to achieve effective TTA.

-\textbf{Effect on Diverse Networks.} To evaluate the generalizability of TED, we validate its effectiveness on ResNet-50~\citep{he2016deep} using ImageNet-C, where it achieves consistent performance improvements across most domains, with a notable +2.83\% increase in average accuracy, as shown in \autoref{tab:diverse_networks}.
-Since TED is designed for edge devices, we further test it on lightweight networks, including EfficientNet-B0 (5.29M parameters)~\citep{tan2019efficientnet} and MobileNet-V4 (3.77M parameters)~\citep{qin2024mobilenetv4}, commonly used on mobile devices.
-Despite the inherently lower robustness of these smaller networks, TED still improves the average accuracy by +3.85\% and +1.89\%, respectively.
-However, for particularly challenging corruption types (\textit{e.g.}, Glass in MobileNet-V4 and Contrast in ResNet-50), the poor baseline performance of these networks limits TED's effectiveness, highlighting the challenges of adaptation when feature representations are heavily degraded.